Noobderpy/CollegeAppPortfolio/ClassProjects/cppPrograms/DynamicScores/README.md

-Practice create arrays with a dynamic size using a pointer in C++
+Practice create arrays with a dynamic size for a score entering program using a pointer in C++